- Better Choice

 - The vast majority of barramundi produced in Australia is from farmed production rather than wild capture fisheries.

-- The amount of wild caught fish needed to produce fishmeal and oil for barramundi feed is approximately equal to or less than the amount of farmed fish produced.
+- The amount of wild caught fish needed to produce fishmeal and oil for barramundi feed is approximately equal to the amount of farmed fish produced.
 This means that the farms aren’t taking out more fish from the ocean than they produce.

 - Minimal chance of disease transfer between farmed and wild populations of barramundi.

 Barramundi are native to Australia, and are caught in wild fisheries and farmed.
-Farmed production exceeds wild fisheries production by over 2,500t.
-Farmed barramundi are mainly produced on land in tanks and ponds, with minor volumes produced in the ocean in sea cages in Western Australia.
+Farmed production exceeds wild fisheries production.
+Farmed barramundi are mainly produced on land in tanks and ponds, with a relatively small volume produced in the ocean in sea cages in Western Australia.

 Farming barramundi also has a relatively low impact on the natural environment.
 Waste from land-based farms is adequately managed by the jurisdiction in which the farm is sited, and sea cage production in WA is situated in an area of high water movement, meaning waste is removed and adequately dispersed by water currents.
 In addition, wastewater from barramundi farms along the Qld coast is adequately treated and does not present a threat to the Great Barrier Reef.
 Careful planning of sea cages location and wastewater treatment is essential to ensure minimal environmental impacts.